The 5 Key Features of Exceptional Website Design

 - Use your about page creatively instead of just plain generic About Us pages.

-When it comes to website navigation, one rule of thumb is to make the structure as shallow as possible.
+When it comes to exceptional website design navigation, one rule of thumb is to make the structure as shallow as possible.

 The navigation should not be deeper than 3 levels.